abuseki/georefdatar/README.md

   geochronology
 - color codes of the [International Chronostratigraphic Chart](https://stratigraphy.org/chart)
-- Sets of elements regullary use in geochemistry, e. g.
+- Sets of elements regularly used in geochemistry, e. g.
 REE, HREE, PGE, …
 - some functions for basic queries of the periodic table of the elements and the list of minerals are also included.